meegpipe/meegpipe/tutorials/batman/splitting_raw_data.md

 let's assume that we have.

 _meegpipe_ always stores the processing results on the same directory where the input files are located.
-This does not mean that we need to produce endless copies of our raw data files whenever we want to process them with a different pipeline.
-We just need to create [symbolic links][symlink] to those files:
+Of course you want to avoid as much as possible creating redundant copies of your raw data files.
+So we create [symbolic links][symlink] to, instead of copying, the relevant data files into `OUTPUT_DIR`:

 [symlink]: http://en.wikipedia.org/wiki/Symbolic_link